How we collect personal information about you

 - For fixed services your NDD Opt Out preference will transfer automatically from your previous provider, unless otherwise specified.

-- You may wish to contact customer service on 1800 844 023 if you would like to amend these preferences.
+- You may wish to contact customer service on 1800 844 023 or email us at [email protected] if you would like to amend these preferences.

 How we share your personal information